History of Odisha: Kharavela

-Kushanas, Satavahanas and Murundas
+Satavahanas, Kushanas and Murundas

-Gautamiputra Satakarni of Satavahana dynasty possibly held some sway over some parts Kalinga.
+Gautamiputra Satakarni is known to have invaded Kalinga during his reign.
+The Nashik prashasti inscription of Gautamiputra's mother during the reign of Vasisthiputra Pulumavi, located in the Nasik Caves, states that his orders were obeyed by the circle of all kings and calls him the lord of mount Mahendra among a list of other mountains.

 The Kushan Empire may have reached Kalinga or parts of it during the first three centuries of the common era as evident from coins found at several places in notably in Jaugada, Sisupalgarh and Gurubai in Manikapatana (Puri) among others.
 More imitation coins are found than real ones.
 So, the local rulers possibly circulated them in the post-Kushana period.
 There is coin of one Maharaja Rajadhiraja Dharmadamadhara which has been found in Sisupalgarh.
 There is a Kushana motif on one side and a human head on the other.

 During the 3rd century, a tribe called Murundas, ruled from Pataliputra.
 They have been speculated to have arrived from Central Asia.
 They used to issue coins similar to Kushana coins.

 But other than these mostly numismatic evidences, this period of history is mostly in the dark.